Wildfires in Turkey: Background

-Since the 1940's the number of fires per year had increased from around 1000 to around 3500.
-In 2007, the IPCC Fourth Assessment Report said that "Warmer, drier conditions will lead to more frequent and prolonged droughts, as well as to a longer fire season and increased fire risk, particularly in the Mediterranean region."
 The fires were some of several extreme weather events around the world in 2021.

-Wildfires in the forests of Turkey are common in summer, principally in the Mediterranean and Aegean regions, however, May 2021 was the hottest May for over 50 years and followed a drought, made more likely by climate change.
+May 2021 was the hottest May for over 50 years and followed a drought, made more likely by climate change.
 This was followed by near to above average June temperatures with positive temperature anomalies below 1 C-change and ample rainfall, however, this did not impede the fires in Kaş, Tarsus and Marmaris on 26 and 27 June.
 Much stronger heat followed in the second half of July, as some regions reached positive temperature anomalies of up to 12 C-change, and a temperature reading of 36 C was recorded as far north as Istanbul, where seasonal daytime temperatures would have been around 27 C.